jbottum/t5pat/langchain_markdown20.md

 ## Run your script

-To run your script, please open your terminal to the directory and to the directory that holds the file.
+To run your script, please open your terminal to the directory that holds the file, i.e. t5pat.
 Then run the following statement:

 ```
-python t5pat.py
+python3 t5pat.py
 ````

-Note - if you are not running in a virtual environment, you might need to use python3 t5pat.py.
+Note - if you are not running in a virtual environment, your system might take longer.

 ## Sample script output